-What if I told you there was a plant used to treat memory and brain-related disorder for thousands of years — a plant thought to be so beneficial to the mind that it’s been a staple of traditional Ayurvedic medicine in India since seemingly forever?
+What if I told you there was a plant used to treat memory and brain-related disorders for thousands of years — a plant thought to be so beneficial to the mind that it’s been a staple of traditional Ayurvedic medicine in India since seemingly forever?
 You’d be excited about its possible application, right?
-Then you’re in luck, because bacopa checks off both these boxes and then some.
+Then you’re in luck, because bacopa checks off both these boxes (and then some).

 This visually appealing plant is commonly seen as a decorative and flourishing piece of live real estate in aquariums, but make no mistake — bacopa is not just another pretty face.
 The history and research confirm its dynamic abilities as a current medicinal healer that might hold even more benefits to humans in the near future.
 Bacopa has even been shown to help regulate dopamine production up and down as needed, and that’s not all.
 (2)

 It’s been shown that up to 90 percent of all visits to primary care physicians are for stress-related complaints — 90 percent!
 (3) Crazy, I know, but not hard to believe.
 Stress, especially chronic stress, does terrible things to our minds and bodies, and general stress reduction should always be a top priority for anyone trying to live a healthy lifestyle.

 Bacopa extract has actually been shown to work as a natural stress reliever by helping our bodies better handle or adapt to our daily stressors.
 An animal study conducted at the Central Drug Research Institute in India showed that a standardized extract of Bacopa monniera successfully guarded against acute and chronic stress.
 More specifically, it reduced damaging stomach ulcer and adrenal activity.
 The study concluded that bacopa possesses a potent adaptogenic activity.
 (4)